Install & first run

 What we can & can't see

-What we can see, because we run the tailnet's control server:
+What we can see, because we run the signaling server:

 What we cannot see, ever: